 According to the American Kennel Club, Rotties “should do well on a high-quality dog food, whether commercially manufactured or home-prepared with your veterinarian’s supervision and approval.”
 Because obesity can be an issue, the need to watch their calorie-intake is important.
 Avoid giving them too many treats during training.
 Find out from your vet or research which human foods are safe for your Rottie and which are not.

 Addiction Pet Foods gives you a variety of high-quality pet foods.
-Our products—Dry Dog Food, Raw Dehydrated Food, Meaty Bites treats—are formulated without grains, GMOs, by-products, fillers, corn, wheat, soy, artificial colors, artificial flavorings, and preservatives.
+Our products—Dry Dog Food, Raw Dehydrated Food, Meaty Bites treats—are formulated without grains, GMOs, , fillers, corn, wheat, soy, artificial colors, artificial flavorings, and preservatives.

 Buy Addiction Pet Foods in a store near you.